ryantd42/NY-Legislative-Git/2023/S4555B-2023/bill.md

   ___________

- Introduced by Sen. FERNANDEZ -- read twice and ordered printed, and when printed to be committed to the Committee on Codes
+ Introduced by Sen. FERNANDEZ -- read twice and ordered printed, and when printed  to be committed to the Committee on Codes -- reported favora- bly from said committee, ordered to first and second  report,  ordered to a third reading, amended and ordered reprinted, retaining its place in the order of third reading

- AN ACT to amend the penal law, in relation to prohibiting the use of the intoxication  of  a  victim  as a defense to a criminal charge for sex crimes and creating an affirmative defense for such criminal charges
+ AN ACT to amend the penal law, in relation to prohibiting the use of the intoxication  of  a  victim  as a defense to a criminal charge for sex crimes

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: